hyperledger-archives/composer/packages/composer-website/jekylldocs/business-network/publishing-events.md

 ## Before you begin

-Before you begin adding events to your business network, you should have a good understanding of the modelling language for business networks, and what makes up a full business network definition.
+Before you begin adding events to your business network, you should have a good understanding of the modeling language for business networks, and what makes up a full business network definition.

 ## Procedure

 1. Events are defined in the model file (`.cto`) of your business network definition, in the same way as assets and participants.
 Events use the following format:

         event BasicEvent identified by eventId {
-        o String eventId
         }

 2. In order for the event to be published the transaction which creates the event must call three functions, the first is the `getFactory` function.
 The `getFactory` allows events to be created as part of a transaction.
 Next, an event must be created by using `factory.newEvent('org.namespace', 'BasicEvent')`.
 This creates a `BasicEvent` defined in a specified namespace.
 Then the required properties on the event must be set.
 Lastly, the event must be emitted by using `emit(BasicEvent)`.
 A simple transaction which calls this event would look like this: